 In fact, average wages in Arkansas grew faster than in Oregon, North America’s manufacturing champion.
 And as these charts show, in all three countries, whether manufacturing grows or shrinks has basically no bearing on a state’s average wages.

 In short, it’s clear that manufacturing can no longer be counted on to produce millions of jobs, nor well-paying ones.
 But it can still supply other valuable ingredients for overall economic growth.
 Making things, particularly high-tech products, requires big spending on research and development.
 That leads to innovation and increases competitiveness.
 Manufacturers are also big exporters.

 So far though, it’s mostly big multinational firms fulfilling that role.
 Governments and the private sector have to figure out how to include smaller companies.
 “The issue is not that there is too much global engagement.
 There is too little,” says Sree Ramaswamy, a partner at McKinsey Global Institute.

-“The issue is not that there is too much global engagement.
-There is too little.”
 It won’t be an easy overhaul.
 Small, left-behind places will probably have to become part of bigger, regional economies to survive, says Ramaswamy.
 Small companies will need some kind of help to become fit enough to sell abroad, and workers will have to be trained to keep up with a high and ever-changing set of skills.

 But mere inventiveness can also go a long way.
 Take a look at how Alberta-based shoe company Poppy Barley—which only has 14 employees—and its small suppliers in the Mexican state of Guanajuato have managed to squeeze into an industry largely taken over by Asian producers.